Bemmu/DecisionTree/README.md

 ## Equations

+To understand what is going on here, I recommend watching [this video](https://www.youtube.com/watch?v=-dCtJjlEEgM).
+The key decision to make is which attribute to split the data on.
+Some attributes will provide more information than others.

 To decide which attribute to branch on, some calculations are made based on equations given in the Knowledge Discovery course material.
 Here are all the equations and their corresponding functions in Python.
-The code for each function could be much shorter, but includes some prints that make the code a bit more difficult to read but the actual running of the code easier to debug.
+The code for each function could be much shorter, but includes some printouts that make the code a bit longer but easier to follow while running.

-The function "H(S)" in the python code implements the equation
+The entropy function "H(S)" in the python code implements the equation
 ![Expected information needed to classify an arbitrary case in S](img/hc.png)